great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/setup_overview.md

 Setting up Great Expectations includes installing Great Expectations and initializing your deployment.
 Optionally, you can customize the configuration of some components, such as Stores, Data Docs, and Plugins.

 After you've completed the setup for your production deployment, you can access all Great Expectations features from your <TechnicalTag relative="../" tag="data_context" text="Data Context" />.
 Also, your <TechnicalTag relative="../" tag="store" text="Stores" /> and <TechnicalTag relative="../" tag="data_docs" text="Data Docs" /> will be optimized for your business requirements.

 To set up <TechnicalTag relative="../" tag="datasource" text="Datasources" />, <TechnicalTag relative="../" tag="expectation_suite" text="Expectation Suites" />, and <TechnicalTag relative="../" tag="checkpoint" text="Checkpoints" /> see the specific topics for these components.

 If you don't want to manage your own configurations and infrastructure, then Great Expectations Cloud might be the solution.
-To learn more about Great Expectations Cloud, sign up for the [weekly cloud workshop](https://greatexpectations.io/cloud).
 If you're interested in participating in the Great Expectations Cloud Beta program, or you want to receive progress updates, [**sign up for the Beta program**](https://greatexpectations.io/cloud).

 ## Prerequisites

 - Completion of the [Quickstart guide](tutorials/quickstart/quickstart.md).
-- Python version 3.7 or later.
+- <span>A supported version of Python.
+GX supports Python versions {GxData.min_python} to {GxData.max_python}.</span>
 - pip (the package installer for Python).
 - An internet connection.
 - A web browser (for Jupyter Notebooks).